 This car is the ESS (European Sport Sedan) model, even though it’s obviously a coupe.
 The ESS trim level is basically just a couple of blacked out body parts, some fancy wheels (not pictured), buckets seats, and possibly a heavy duty suspension setup.

 I like that this car is daily driven, I see it all the time.
 I also like that it is not beat to piss or modified in any sort of ridiculous way, although that hood scoop is pretty atrocious.
-It makes me happy to see an old car bring driven around and just being an old car.
+It makes me happy to see an old car being driven around fulfilling the simple duty of just being an old car.

 In an interview with AAA president Obama mentioned that his very first car was a Granada: